Skip to content

 Pursuant to AS 17.38.121(b) and AS 17.38.150, solely the Marijuana Control Board has authority to propose and adopt regulations.
 These regulatory changes are being discussed and under consideration by the Governor’s Advisory Taskforce on Recreational Marijuana.
 Its consideration of these items does not supplant Board authority in any way

-Governor's Advisory Task Force on Recreational Marijuana Report to the Alaska Marijuana Control Board
+Task Force Report to Marijuana Control Board

-Passcode: 195977
+Passcode: 283534

-Agenda: Agenda 6.1.2023
+Agenda: February Agenda

 May 22nd Meeting Documents/Notes: